MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Explore_Purview_Audit.md

 You're a Security Operations Analyst working at a company that is implementing Microsoft Defender XDR and Microsoft Purview.
 You're assisting colleagues on the the IT compliance team with configuring both Purview Audit (Standard) and Audit (Premium).
 Their objective is to ensure that all access and modifications to patient data in our network of healthcare facilitie sare accurately logged to meet health data protection regulations.

+### Estimated time to complete this lab: 15 minutes

 ### Task 1: Enable Purview Audit logs

 In this task, you'll assign preset security policies for Exchange Online Protection (EOP) and Microsoft Defender for Office 365 in the Microsoft 365 security portal.